-In order to receive academic credit, student-externs must fulfill the specific requirements described in the Course Handbook.
-The course handbook is on the right side of this page for your review.
-Following is an abbreviated summary of the Field Placement Program requirements.
-Students must:
+In order to receive academic credit, student-externs must fulfill the specific requirements described in the Course Handbook

 Information on available placements are posted on Vincent.
-Additionally, there is information outside of the Field Placement Office (818 O’Malley) and, you can speak to the Field Placement Program Director.
-All placements are approved on a case-by-case basis.
+All placements are approved on a case-by-case basis in conjunction with the Externship Director.
 Students apply on their own to their desired agency, as they would in order to obtain regular employment.
-For examples of prior DePaul law student placements, please see a list of all placements since fall 2011.